 If you read our most recent article about our sixth-grade students heading off campus the first week of October for real-life, experiential learning, you might be wondering, “what about the seventh-grade students?”
 Despite remaining on-campus, they also explored some new adventures themselves!
 In an event called “October Days,” the seventh-grade faculty and administration set about teaching their students mindful and engaging lessons on one of our core values: compassion.
 Middle school teachers write on the week.
 Continue reading

-Moving from fifth grade to sixth grade is an important transition in the life of a child.
-The middle school experience can seem overwhelming!
-But for the sixth grade students at ASIJ, an important step in that transition is joining a three-day trip to the Kiyosato Educational Experiment Project (KEEP) center in the mountains of Kiyosato, east of Tokyo.
+Transitioning from elementary school to middle school is a significant time in a child’s life.
+It can be filled with many different demanding emotions, challenges and significant events in their development.
+But for the sixth-grade students at ASIJ, an important (and fun!) educational and social step in their journey is a three-day trip to the Kiyosato Educational Experiment Project (KEEP) center in the mountains of Kiyosato, east of Tokyo.
 KEEP is a recreational complex set in dairy farming land among the Japanese Alps, with sweeping views of Mt Fuji on cloudless days.

 Our mission at ASIJ is to foster a community of inquisitive learners and independent thinkers, inspired to be their best selves and empowered to make a difference.
 Through KEEP’s activities, including hiking, nightly explorations, and engaging in forest challenges, our students learn to embody our mission and vision for learning.
 Throughout this three-day learning adventure, each student finds deeper bonds with their peers in their advisory and their teachers.